 This globally consistent methodology will allow production to be normalised CO2 emission comparisons between sites (regions or countries are not relevant only business practices have an impact).

 Involvement in the CO2 data collection initiative is exclusive to worldsteel members.
 Data is collected in an online tool and is hosted externally on dedicated servers with ISO 27001 accreditation.

 worldsteel keeps the data secure and confidential and is only reported to those that contribute and reports will not be published apart from global averages for the entire industry or processes.
 The aim of the project is to obtain a base level of emissions for the industry for the two key process streams.

 The data collection methodology and standard is designed to ensure that sites report emissions use the same boundaries and parameters.
 Once data is reported back to the member companies they can develop their own plan to make reductions in emissions and obtain a level closer to the best in class. worldsteel can develop a global impact for the industry on the total emissions both for CO2 and GHG.
 The IEA report for CO2 emissions from fossil fuels is used to determine the global uprising of CO2 and GHG.

-The recognition period is for two years (2020-2021), for the data collection period of 2019.
+The recognition period is for two years (2021-2022), for the collection of data referring to 2020.
 If the company or site no longer submits approved data to the programme, they must cease using the logo in any shape or form.

 Data submission opens in March and runs until the last working day of May.
 The list of companies granted a Climate Action Certificate for the last completed data submission cycle is published on worldsteel.org at the end of each year.